YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 What if I already had female pattern hair loss before pregnancy?

-If there was already a widening part, temple thinning, weak frontal density, or a family history of female pattern hair loss before pregnancy, postpartum shedding may expose the old problem more clearly.
-It does not always create the whole problem by itself.
-The patient needs a comparison with photos from before pregnancy, scalp examination, donor assessment, and a history of which treatments were stopped for pregnancy or breastfeeding.
+If there was already a widening part, temple thinning, weak frontal density, or a family history of female pattern hair loss before pregnancy, postpartum shedding may reveal the older problem more clearly.
+Pregnancy can temporarily make the hair feel fuller, then the postpartum shed can expose thinning that was already developing underneath.

-In this situation, the final transplant plan should not be judged during the peak shedding months.
+In this situation, the final transplant plan is not reliable during the peak shedding months.
 The decisive issue is what remains after the temporary shedding settles.
 If the remaining loss is stable and localized, a conservative transplant may help.
-If the thinning is still diffuse, rapidly changing, or dependent on medication decisions that are not yet settled, surgery should wait.
+If the thinning is still diffuse, rapidly changing, or dependent on medication decisions that are not yet settled, surgery needs to wait.

 What if the temples or hairline still look thin after one year?

-If the temples, frontal hairline, or part still look thin around one year after delivery, I would no longer treat the question as ordinary early postpartum shedding.
-At that stage, comparison photos, scalp examination, donor assessment, and diagnosis have to come first; grafts only make sense if those findings show a stable, localized problem.
+If the temples, frontal hairline, or part still look thin around one year after delivery, I no longer treat the question as ordinary early postpartum shedding alone.
+At that stage, comparison photos, scalp examination, donor assessment, and diagnosis have to come first.
+Grafts only make sense if those findings show a stable, localized problem.

 The key distinction is pattern.
 A localized temple or frontal hairline weakness that stayed stable after the shedding settled may be suitable for surgery.
 A whole scalp that still sheds heavily, a widening part that keeps changing, or a donor area that looks weak is a different problem.

 For women, the design must stay soft and conservative.
-A transplant should not create a heavy artificial border to compensate for diffuse thinning behind it.
-If surgery becomes reasonable, the plan should fit the existing face, hair caliber, part line, and future thinning risk.
+A transplant must not create a heavy artificial border to compensate for diffuse thinning behind it.
+If surgery becomes reasonable, the plan needs to fit the face, hair caliber, part line, and future thinning risk.
 In that decision, natural hairline design matters more than simply adding density.

 When can a hair transplant help after postpartum shedding?